segmentio/segment-docs/src/connections/destinations/catalog/actions-podscribe/index.md

 You'll see these in the Page event's raw JSON payload above.

-The `context` and `properties` object are required, along with the fields in them.
+The `context` and `properties` objects are required, along with the fields in them.
 If you're using Segment server-side you must send these attributes.

 ## Track